Prakashh16/Express_Microservice/README.md

 Kubernetes:
 1- Start minikube,
+2- Replace Docker hub username in each yaml file
-2- Go in kubernetes folder and run kubectl apply -f ., 3- kubectl get pods to see all pods are running or not ?, 4- run minikube ip,
+3- Go in kubernetes folder and run kubectl apply -f ., 4- kubectl get pods to see all pods are running or not ?, 5- run minikube ip,
-5- http://<minikube-ip>:<nodeport> replace nodeport with nodeport of each services noted in each service kubernetes yaml and access the application
+6- http://<minikube-ip>:<nodeport> replace nodeport with nodeport of each services noted in each service kubernetes yaml and access the application